Candide (operetta): Origins

 Candide was originally conceived by Lillian Hellman as a play with incidental music in the style of her previous work, The Lark.
 Bernstein, however, was so excited about this idea that he convinced Hellman to do it as a "comic operetta"; she then wrote the original libretto for the operetta.
 Many lyricists worked on the show: first James Agee (whose work was ultimately not used), then Dorothy Parker, John Latouche and Richard Wilbur.
 In addition, the lyrics to "I Am Easily Assimilated" were done by Leonard and Felicia Bernstein, and Hellman wrote the words to "Eldorado".
 Hershy Kay orchestrated all but the overture, which Bernstein did himself.

+Bernstein added, that in the song "I Am Easily Assimilated", there are personal connections to the lyrics as he mentions Rovno Gubernya, a governorate of the Russian Empire, in modern-day Ukraine, where his father grew up.
+As it rhymed with the rest of the text, he found it would be a comic element.

 Performance history

 1956 original Broadway production

 Candide first opened on Broadway as a musical on December 1, 1956, at the Martin Beck Theatre.
 The premiere production was directed by Tyrone Guthrie and conducted by Samuel Krachmalnick.
 The sets and costumes were designed by Oliver Smith and Irene Sharaff, respectively.
 It was choreographed by Anna Sokolow.
 It featured Robert Rounseville as Candide, Barbara Cook as Cunegonde, Max Adrian as Dr. Pangloss, and Irra Petina as the Old Lady.
 This production was a box office disaster, running only two months for a total of 73 performances.
 Hellman's libretto was criticized in The New York Times as being too serious:

 When Voltaire is ironic and bland, [Hellman] is explicit and vigorous.
 When he makes lightning, rapier thrusts, she provides body blows.
 Where he is diabolical, [she] is humanitarian ... the libretto ... seems too serious for the verve and mocking lyricism of Leonard Bernstein's score which, without being strictly 18th century, maintains, with its gay pastiche of past styles and forms, a period quality.

+A 1958 national tour of the production presented in concert format traveled to 60 American cities with Rouseville, Petina, and other original cast members reprising their Broadway roles.
+Mary Costa portrayed Cunegonde in this production.